mabelbe2/daily/README.md

 # Project Summary
 This project is to test the video call connection started between two [dailyDemo](https://github.com/daily-demos/daily-android-demo) Android apps.
 ## Appium
-It uses two Appium server, each host a mobile driver, one as host, and one as guest.(Host is the first one opening the room, the guest is the second one, the naming is only for easy identification).
+It uses two Appium servers, each host a mobile driver, one as host, and one as guest.(Host is the first one opening the room, the guest is the second one, the naming is only for easy identification).

 ## Video
 When both host and guest join the room, both drivers compare the current screenshot to previous successful video connection screenshot.
 Based on the similarity score produced by opencv, the drivers can tell when the connection started (both host and guest video are showed).